debops/debops/docs/introduction/getting-started.rst

 An important part of the environment is correctly configured DNS.
 Some of the DebOps roles expect a configured domain - it doesn't need to be a real, global domain, but it should be resolvable by the host.
-A good way to check if a remote host has a correctly configured domain is to use the ``hostname --fqdn`` command.
+A good way to check if a remote host has a correctly configured domain is to use the :command:`hostname --fqdn` command.
 If the output has at least 1 dot, you should be good to go.

 Do not use the domain apex (``example.com``) as the host name - this will